Future of Telemedicine Today in Healthcare

+Understanding the future of telemedicine today in healthcare is a game-changer.
 For many seniors, leaving the home for a doctor’s appointment can be more than difficult.
-This is especially true for older adults who have been recently released from a hospital or rehabilitation center.
+This is especially true for older adults who have recently left a hospital or rehabilitation center.

-These advancements in technology are making it possible for seniors to experience a doctor’s visit from the comfort of their home.
+These advancements in technology make it possible for seniors to experience a doctor’s visit from home.
 Allowing older adults to live their golden years happily and comfortably.

 The American Telemedicine Association defines telehealth a “the use of medical information exchanged from one site to another via electronic communications to improve a patient’s clinical health status.”